 Israel's interim representatives to the Middle East peace talks, Mr. Yosef Tekoah, arrived back in?

-Israel's interim representatives to the Middle East peace talks, Mr. Yosef Tekoah, arrived back in New York on Monday (September 7) after twelve days of extensive consultations in Jerusalem.
+Background: Israel's interim representatives to the Middle East peace talks, Mr. Yosef Tekoah, arrived back in New York on Monday (September 7) after twelve days of extensive consultations in Jerusalem.
 Mr. Tekoah, Israel's permanent Ambassador to the United Nations, will today (Tuesday September 8) officially inform U.N. peace mediator Dr. Gunner Jarring of his country's decision to suspend participation in the talks.

 Mr. Tekoah is expected to tell Dr. Jarring that Israel would again be represented at the talks as soon s the UAR withdraws missiles which - Israel alleges - were moved closer to the Suez canal after the ceasefire began, one month ago.